jakub-m/rs-learning-autograd/README.md

 ## Possible TODOs

+- Compute partial derivates and outputs for all inputs at once.
 - Implement reverse mode.
 - Do not use enum but a reference to trait.
 - Implement gradient descent with this autograd